Skip to main content

 Record toJSON and toArray

-Similar conversion methods are avaiable on many Arrow classes.
+Similar conversion methods are available on many Arrow classes:

 Slicing Arrow Data